soloproyectos-docs/google-dart/README.md

 # change to the project path
 > cd path/to/project

-# create a simple web project
+# create a simple web project in the current directory
 > stagehand web-simple
 ```